outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 Status: published

 This post gives a brief overview of the [pandoc features](https://pandoc.org/MANUAL.html#pandocs-markdown) that authors can use for their outdex articles.
+This is for authors only.
+The comments are much more limited, unfortunately, and only support github-flavored markdown.

 If anything's unclear, please leave a comment.